 Soon after opening in 1935, Griffith Observatory initiated one of the first school visit programs in the region.
 Generations of Los Angeles-area students made the pilgrimage in buses up Mount Hollywood for an experience under the stars.
 Since the reopening of the renovated Observatory in late 2006, over 310,000 fifth-grade students and 34,000 teachers and chaperones from schools around the region have participated in the Observatory’s School Program.
 Now, we are pleased to announce the Observatory School Program for the 2019-20 school year.

 For the eleventh year, Friends Of The Observatory (FOTO) is generously sponsoring the Observatory's school program.
 If you'd like to help FOTO in its mission of supporting the Observatory and its visitors, please click here.
 The program serves over 300 fifth-grade students per day.

 WHO: Fifth-grade students ONLY.
-As with the programs from 2007 through 2018, this year’s School Program is open exclusively to fifth-grade students.
+As with the programs from 2007 through 2019, this year’s School Program is open exclusively to fifth-grade students.
 The content and activities are aligned with the California Education Content Standards for fifth grade.
-Only students enrolled in the fifth grade will be considered for school program visits.
+Only students enrolled in the fifth grade (and fifth-grade classes) will be considered for school program visits.
 Thanks to FOTO, there is again no charge for students to attend a program.

 WHAT: A two-and-a-half hour program with exhibit, building, and theater experiences.
 The program uses the Observatory’s telescope, exhibit, and building content as well as programs in the Samuel Oschin Planetarium and Leonard Nimoy Event Horizon theater.
 Museum Guides, Telescope Demonstrators, and Observatory Lecturers will guide students in standards-based learning experiences using our unique facilities.
 Each component of the program is designed to complement the others and to support the fifth-grade education standards.
 Click here for a two-page brochure which describes the program in more detail.